eugeneloza/decoherence/readme_compile.txt

 ##Linux

-You need both normal and development verions of the libraries required for Castle Game Engine to run properly.
+You need both normal and development versions of the libraries required for Castle Game Engine to run properly.
 These are: (Debian/Ubuntu package reference): libopenal1 libopenal-dev libpng